diiq/blog/_writing/software-is-an-omelette.markdown

 ## What makes a good chef

-Jacques Pépin has said that, if he wanted to judge a chef's technical skill, he 'd probably have them make a French omelette.
+Jacques Pépin has said that, if he wanted to judge a chef's technical skill, he'd probably have them make a French omelette.

 Why an omelette?
 Eggs are unforgiving in this sense: they do not wait, they cannot uncook, and the window when they are tender is narrow.
 No single step in